therealjflf/hesutils/docs/hesiod.rst

   - Zone transfers and dynamic updates;

-  - Simple and easy DNS delegation mechanism to spread the load over multiple servers or use a dedicated server for Hesiod;
+  - Simple and easy DNS delegation mechanism to spread the load over multiple servers, or use a dedicated server for Hesiod;

-  - Ability to inject Hesiod data using repeating DNS servers without any change to upstream servers;
+  - Ability to answer Hesiod requests in a local recursive DNS forwarder without any change to upstream servers;

   - DNS scales.